-The logo needs to work large painted on the side of a building, and also small as a patch on a shirt.
+The logo needs to work large (for instance, painted on the side of a building) and also small (such as a patch on a shirt).

-For each school, start a Photoshop file 400px wide by 600px high.
+For each school, start a Photoshop file 600px wide by 600px high.

 On this file you will create three different logos for that school.

 Use DIFFERENT TYPEFACES for each logo.
 Use different layer styles, patterns, shapes.
 You cannot use images or cartoons, but you can use shapes or dingbats.

 Your design must communicate what kind of school this is just using lettering.

 School 1: SnobHaven Academy for Proper Young Ladies & Gentlemen